Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 Besides some of the key moments of our dataset that are illustrated in Figure \ref{fig:Desc-Stats}, our model implementation will also rely crucially on the fractions of individuals who transit between different choices over their life-cycle.
-To illustrate the rich transition patterns present in our data, in Figure \ref{Decision tree and data}, we consider individuals who were enrolled in the vocational track at ages 15 to 16 after having compulsory schooling at age 14, and follow their transition histories over the following three years in our data.
-Around 79\% of these individuals continue in the vocational track for a third year while 10\% switch to an academic track.
-Only 8\% enter the labor market, and 3\% stay at home.
-Among the $3\%$ that decide to stay at home for one period, roughly $8\%$ re-enroll in an academic or vocational school.
+To illustrate the rich transition patterns present in our data, in Figure \ref{Decision tree and data}, panels (a) and (b), we consider individuals who were enrolled in the academic and vocational tracks, respectively, at ages 15 to 17 after having compulsory schooling at age 14, and follow their transition histories over the following three years in our data.
+Around 74\% (79\%) of these individuals continue in the academic (vocational) track for a third year while 10\% switch to the other educational track.
+Less than 10\% enter the labor market, while the remaining stay at home.
+Among those who decide to stay at home for one period, roughly 6-8\% re-enroll in an academic or vocational school.
 These rich patterns of (i) persistence in choices over time, (ii) presence of track switching, and (iii) re-enrollment after spells of work or home stay provide a motivation for the flexible modelling of schooling choices in Section \ref{sec:Model}. \\